brpo01/Project-Documentation/Project-14.md

 ### Step 2.1: Configure Artifactory

-- Create an Ansible role to install Artifactory(You may install manually first)
+- Create an Ansible role to install Artifactory(You may install manually first on artifactory server: https://www.howtoforge.com/tutorial/ubuntu-jfrog/)

 - Run the role against the Artifactory server

 ### Step 2.2: Prepare Jenkins
-- Fork the php-todo repository (https://github.com/darey-devops/php-todo.git)
+- Fork the php-todo repository (https://github.com/darey-devops/php-todo.git) into Bastion(Jenkins) Server
 - On you Jenkins server, install PHP, its dependencies(Feel free to do this manually at first, then update your Ansible accordingly later)

   ```